Course Overview

 Important information

-- No class on Monday, April 21st (Easter Monday) or Monday, May 19th (Victoria Day).
-No textbooks required.
+- No textbooks required.
 Students will have access to the Cisco Net Academy online study materials.
 Approval is required for this course.
-Please contact khoward18@bcit.ca for approval and provide both the CRN 68713 and your BCIT Student ID.
-This course will be offered 50% in person - on campus and 50% synchronously online.
-The instructor will provide details in the course outline.
+Please contact the Program Assistant at soepts@bcit.ca for approval and provide both the CRN 68713 and your BCIT Student ID.
 Note: BCIT reserves the right to cancel courses.
 In the event of a course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current in your myBCIT account.

 Status